cwebber314/osu_hackathon/README.md

 - Southwire datasheet for ACSR [link](# https://www.southwire.com/wire-cable/bare-aluminum-overhead-transmission-distribution/acsr/p/ALBARE6)
 - [IEEE738](ieee738/ieee738-2006.pdf)
 - [SPP Price Countour Map](https://pricecontourmap.spp.org/pricecontourmap/) - contains daily load graphs

+## Visualization Ideas

+A couple visualization examples:
+- Powerworld shows the loading with a pie chart on each line and colors the chart based on severity.
+[Powerworld Example](powerworld_line_capacity_example.png)
+- SPP shows congestion icons on a map and links it to table data.
+See the [screenshot](spp_lmp_example.png) or the live [website](https://pricecontourmap.spp.org/pricecontourmap/)
+  - NOTE: This app is very different than what we are doing, but it's a decent example of combining table and GIS data for the grid.

+## PyPSA notes

+PyPSA just released 1.x - many of the docs aren't in great shape yet.